-However, if you are not able to mulch your perennial beds in the fall, then do not clean away the old stalks and leaves either -- they will serve as a makeshift mulch, affording some small degree of protection to the roots of your perennials.
+However, if you are not able to mulch your perennial beds in the fall, then do not clean away the old stalks and leaves; they will serve as a makeshift mulch, affording some small degree of protection to the roots of your perennials.
 In other words, the cleaning and the mulching go together: either do both or neither one.
 But it is best to do both, in order to keep your garden disease-free and well insulated.

 Winterizing Trees and Shrubs

 Winterize small deciduous shrubs that have fragile branches with a lean-to or some other sort of structure to keep heavy snows off their limbs.
-Deciduous shrubs provide no interest in winter anyways, so you are not losing anything visually by covering them.
+Deciduous shrubs provide no interest in winter anyway, so you are not losing anything visually by covering them.
 Evergreens, by contrast, are the cornerstone of winter landscaping aesthetics.

-To a great degree winterizing trees and larger shrubs can be achieved simply by watering them properly in the fall, since the winter damage that they sustain often stems from their inability to draw water from the frozen earth.
-"Avoid watering trees in late summer or early fall before the leaves fall so they can 'harden off' for winter," states Sherry Lajeunesse, in a Montana State University Extension article.
+To a great degree, winterizing trees and larger shrubs can be achieved simply by watering them properly in the fall, since the winter damage that they sustain often stems from their inability to draw water from the frozen earth.
+"Avoid watering trees in late summer or early autumn, before the leaves fall, so they can 'harden off' for winter," states Sherry Lajeunesse, in a Montana State University Extension article.
 "Then in late fall, after deciduous trees drop their leaves but before the ground freezes, give both evergreen and deciduous trees and shrubs a final deep watering to last them through the winter."
 The same source also reminds us to "water under the entire canopy area and beyond," to cover the entire root area.